- Professor of Medicine, Department of Global Health, Amsterdam UMC, University of Amsterdam

 - Director Stichting HIV Monitoring

-Peter Reiss is Professor of Medicine at the Academic Medical Center in Amsterdam, the Netherlands, where he holds a joint appointment in the Department of Global Health and the division of Infectious Diseases.
+Peter Reiss is Professor of Medicine at the Amsterdam UMC in Amsterdam, the Netherlands, where he holds a joint appointment in the Department of Global Health and the division of Infectious Diseases.

 Peter Reiss has been Director of the Netherlands HIV Monitoring Foundation since February 2013.
 He also serves on the Scientific Advisory Boards of the Agence Nationale de Recherches sur de Sida et les hepatitis virales (ANRS) and the Swiss HIV Cohort Study, as well as on the Steering Committees of the D:A:D study, the Antiretroviral Therapy Cohort Collaboration and the EuroSida Study.
 In addition, Peter Reiss was until recently one of the four rotating scientific coordinators of EuroCoord.